rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ![operatorhub.png)](images/operatorhub.png)

-In this demo we do not install the OpenShift Elasticsearch Operator, because we use only in-memory tracing - no perstistence.
+In this demo we do not install the OpenShift Elasticsearch Operator, because we use only in-memory tracing - no persistence.

 Make sure you are logged in as cluster-admin!

 After a short time, you can check that the operator pods were created and running and the CRDs are created: